aidenonlinux/i-use-ps5-linux-btw/README.md

 ## Hardwares

-To run *i use ps5 linux btw*, you need some required and optional hardwares:
+To run *PS5 Arch*, you need some required and optional hardwares:

 - **Required**: USB drive with minimum 64GB (ideally external SSD) to install and run Linux.
 - **Required**: USB keyboard/mouse (dongles supported too).